BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

 **Note:** *The following COVID-19 safety precautions are currently in place at the University of Virginia.*

-* Wearing face masks is optional on UVA properties, except in clinical spaces.
+* Wearing face masks is optional on UVA properties including the Biocomplexity Institute.

-* We will keep the seating at least 6 feet apart from each other at the workshop venue to maintain safe physical distance.
+* We will keep the seating at least 6 feet apart at the workshop venue to maintain safe physical distance.

-* There are outdoor seating areas which can be used during breaks and lunch time.
-Face coverings may be removed while outside and socially distancing.

-* Full information can be found in `UVA Policy SEC-045: COVID-19 Health & Safety Requirements – Vaccination, Testing, Face Masks, Events and Gatherings, and Visitors <https://uvapolicy.virginia.edu/policy/SEC-045>`_.
+* Full information can be found in `UVA Policy SEC-045: COVID-19 Health & Safety Requirements <https://uvapolicy.virginia.edu/policy/SEC-045>`_.

 **LOCATION**

 | Biocomplexity Institute
-| Town Center Four
+| Town Center Four, 1st Floor, Room A
 | 994 Research Park Boulevard
 | Charlottesville, VA 22911